cloud-bulldozer/browbeat/rally/rally-plugins/dynamic-workloads/README.rst

 - provider_net_nova_boot_ping: Boots a VM and ping on random existing provider network
 - provider_net_nova_delete: Delete all VM's and provider network

+Shift on Stack:

+- shift_on_stack: Runs specified kube-burner workload through e2e-benchmarking. e2e-benchmarking
+  is a repository that contains scripts to stress Openshift clusters.
+This workload uses e2e-benchmarking to test Openshift on Openstack.

 How to run the workloads?
 -------------------------
 - cd to the base directory(browbeat).